Ads

 Hydromechanical Control

 As the size, complexity, and speed of aircraft increased, actuation of controls in flight became more difficult.
 It soon became apparent that the pilot needed assistance to overcome the aerodynamic forces to control aircraft movement.
 Spring tabs, which were operated by the conventional control system, were moved so that the airflow over them actually moved the primary control surface.
-This was sufficient for the aircraft operating in the lowest of the high speed ranges (250–300 mph).
+This was sufficient for aircraft operating in the lower end of the high-speed range (250–300 mph).
 For higher speeds, a power-assisted (hydraulic) control system was designed.

 Conventional cable or push-pull tube systems link the flight deck controls with the hydraulic system.
 With the system activated, the pilot’s movement of a control causes the mechanical link to open servo valves, thereby directing hydraulic fluid to actuators, which convert hydraulic pressure into control surface movements.